 If the test uses

-If a method is not fully covered by test(s) generated by Diffblue Cover, then the method may be analysed again in a subsequent "phase".
+If a method is not fully covered by tests generated by Diffblue Cover, the method may be analyzed again in a subsequent "phase".
 The next phase will use different options in order to try to cover the method fully.

 Test star ranking

-The star ranking system has been developed to tag tests based on their readabilty, the complexity of the method under test and the quality of the inputs.
+The star ranking system has been developed to tag tests based on their readability, the complexity of the method under test and the quality of the inputs.

 1 - 2 stars (★ - ★★)